 So, we need to look at what happened in your case — whether the evidence against you is good because if they don't have good evidence or illegally searched you or illegally wiretapped you, there are motions we can file to try to get rid of the case.

 But, if we have a scenario where they've gone things the right way and have the goods on you, that doesn't necessarily mean it has to be a 10-years sentence or more.
 There are ways to get around that 10-year sentence.

 There are ways to salvage your life still and keep you out of federal prison for an extended period.
 Still, you will have to be completely honest with an attorney like me who has been doing this now for 26 years, handling federal criminal cases — specifically federal drug cases, RICO charges are over the nation.

 Contact a Federal Criminal Defense Lawyer

-They’re going to be read a whole long list of jury instructions before they go back to deliberate and decide a federal criminal case, and obviously, you want to be familiar with all those elements as a federal criminal defense attorney, and even as a defendant if you’re going to testify.
+They're going to be read a whole long list of jury instructions before they go back to deliberate and decide a federal criminal case.
+You want to be familiar with all those elements as a federal criminal defense attorney and even as a defendant if you're going to testify.

-You’ll want to know exactly what the government has to prove in order to find you guilty in a case.
-So, you’re going to want to have that in your mind and you’re going to want to discuss with your attorney all the elements that have to be proven, and also any defense instructions that are going to be given.
+You'll want to know precisely what the government has to prove to find you guilty in a case.
+So, you're going to want to have that in your mind, and you're going to like to discuss with your attorney all the elements that have to be proven and any defense instructions that are going to be given.